pg-spot-ops/pg-spot-operator/docs/README_features.md

 ## Non-features

-* No automated major version upgrades (stop the engine, do some magic, update the manifest `postgresql.version`)
+* No automated major version upgrades (stop the engine, do some magic, update the manifest `postgres.version`)
 * No persistent state keeping by default - relying on a local SQLite DB file.
 User can solve that though by setting `--config-dir` to some persistent volume for example.
 Without that some superfluous work will be performed and instance state change and pricing history will be lost, in case of the engine node loss.